danjgale/nii-masker/README.md

 ### Example

 Say you want to extract the signals from two regions in an image (`img1.nii.gz`).
-Region labels are stored in `atlas.nii.gz`.
+Region masks are stored in `atlas.nii.gz`, and have the names "region1" and "region2".
 With this data, you want to regress out some confounds (e.g., motion realignent parameters, white matter signal, etc. stored in `confounds_for_img1.tsv`) along with the computed derivatives of motion realignment parameters.
 You also want to detrend and high-pass filter your data, and finally standardize each signal.

 ```bash
 niimasker output/ -i img1.nii.gz -m atlas.nii.gz --labels region1 region2 \